shoelace-style/shoelace/docs/pages/components/button.md

 ### Disabled

 Use the `disabled` attribute to disable a button.
-Clicks will be suppressed until the disabled state is removed.

 ```html:preview
 <sl-button variant="default" disabled>Default</sl-button>